Cranberry Cilantro Quinoa Salad

 As a bonus this deliciously healthy salad is ready in 15 minutes.

-It’s also make-ahead friendly, portable vegan, gluten-free, paleo, vegetarian, and basically ALLTHETHINGS!
+It’s also make-ahead and meal prep friendly, portable, vegan, gluten-free, dairy-free, vegetarian, and basically ALLTHETHINGS!

 Well played, salad.
 Well played!